nuuuwan/news_lk3_data/README.md

 ---

-### Cabinet approval to present Vote on Account; 2025 Budget on Jan.
-9
+### Cabinet approval to present Vote on Account; 2025 Budget Speech on Feb.17

 *2024-11-26 11:02:00* · [`adaderanalk`](https://www.adaderana.lk/news/103770/cabinet-approval-to-present-vote-on-account-2025-budget-on-jan-9) · `en`

 The 2025 Budget proposal will be presented to the Parliament on January 9, 2025, Cabinet Spokesman, Minister Dr. Nalinda Jayatissa confirmed.

-Speaking during the Cabinet press briefing held this morning (26), the Minister stated that the Second Reading of the 2025 Budget will take place on February 17, while the debate on the Third Reading will be held from February 27 to March 21.
+Speaking during the Cabinet press briefing held this morning (26), the Minister stated that the Second Reading of the 2025 Budget (Budget Speech) will take place on February 17, while the debate on the Third Reading will be held from February 27 to March 21.

 Furthermore, the Cabinet Spokesman added that the new government is expected to prepare the budget for the year 2025 as a budget that will strengthen the public’s trust in the government and take the initial steps towards the desired development so that the public’s expectations are fulfilled.